innovationgarage/cloudberry-coovachilli/Rpi.md

         option ifname 'eth0'
         option proto 'dhcp'

 Restart the network for the changes to take effect and plug in a ethernet cable to the onboard ethernet port

     $ /etc/init.d/network restart

-Install git and other dependencies
+### Install dependencies

     $ opkg update
-    $ opkg install git-http ca-certificates ca-bundle libustream-openssl haserl
+    $ opkg install git-http ca-certificates ca-bundle libustream-openssl haserl kmod-usb-net-asix

+If you see any collected errors regarding kmod, those can be ignored as long as asix shows up in the logs.

-Prepare chilli setup
+### Prepare chilli setup

     $ /etc/init.d/dnsmasq disable
     $ /etc/init.d/dnsmasq stop